alejandro5042/azdo-userscripts/README.md

 > Note: Not all highlights will be correct; it can only highlight the code that appears in the diff; so multi-line strings may appear weird.
 Practically, these sorts of issues are rare and overshadowed by the benefit of syntax highlighting in all other cases.

+PR comment statuses (e.g. Active or Resolved) will have additional annotations to make it easy to scan a PR feed for active comments.

 ### Bypass owners reminder

 For PRs into branches requiring a passing ni/owners-approved status, hovering over the Approve button pops up a reminder to consider bypassing owners.